joshuadavidthomas/django-language-server/docs/index.md

 pip install djls[server]
 ```

-> [!NOTE]
+!!! note

-> The server should be installed globally on your development machine.
+    The server should be installed globally on your development machine.
 The quick-start method above will install the server in each project's environment and is only intended for trying things out.
 See the [Server](#server) section below for details.

 ### Server